Stafford County, Kansas Records

 Stafford County, KS Courthouse

 The following dates indicates what vital, land, probate, and court records are in Stafford county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Stafford County Clerks Office has Birth Records from 1886-93, Marriage Records from 1879 and Death Records from 1886-89.
 The Register of Deeds shall have custody of and safely keep and preserve all the books, records, deeds, maps, papers and microphotographs deposited or kept in the office of the Register of Deeds.
 The Register of Deeds shall also record or cause to be recorded all deeds, mortgages, maps, instruments and writings authorized by law to be recorded in the office of the Register of Deeds and shall perform all other duties as are required by law.